Dnipro Polytechnic: The university today

 At the University there are 53 departments (27 of which are major-based) united into 9 faculties of full-time education.
 There is also an Institute of Extramural Learning and a number of post-graduate and doctoral courses.
 The university has an Interbranch Institute of Continuing Learning, Scientific and Research Unit, Ukrainian-American Linguistic Center, Linguistic Center, Ukrainian German Cultural Center, Ukrainian-Spanish-Latin-American Center, Center for Ukrainian-Polish Cooperation, and Energy Saving and Energy Management Center.
-The polytechnic also has links with the Prydniprovsk Science-and-Technology Center of Information Protection, Ukrainian-American Lyceum, Marganets College, Pavlograd Technical School and Motor Transport Technical School.
+The polytechnic also has links with the Prydniprovsk Science-and-Technology Center of Information Protection, Ukrainian-American Lyceum, Marhanets College, Pavlohrad Technical School and Motor Transport Technical School.

 Currently there are 16,000 students enrolled on programs at the university, whilst post-graduate and doctoral students are taught in 27 modern specialities.
 The licensed number of student admissions for entering the university each year is 1,400 students.
 The academic process is provided by 600 teachers including more than 100 doctors of science, professors and 350 candidates of Science and associate professors.
-The infrastructure of the university (general area of constructions and buildings is 126049 square meters estimated at 29,8 mln. hryvna cost), modern computer basis (more than 1000 modern computers) local and global computer nets, library funds with more than one million volumes, strong material and technical laboratory basis, ensures a high standard of education.
+The infrastructure of the university (general area of constructions and buildings is 126049 square meters estimated at 29,8 mln. hryvnia cost), modern computer basis (more than 1000 modern computers) local and global computer nets, library funds with more than one million volumes, strong material and technical laboratory basis, ensures a high standard of education.

 Over the 100 years of the university's existence more than 56,000 highly qualified specialists have been prepared, more than 500 monographs and 250 study-books widely known beyond Ukraine have been published, and about 150 Doctors of science and more than 1,750 Candidates of science have been trained.
 The university's graduates are today authors of more than 2600 inventions in foreign countries, where they obtained more than 300 patents.
 In recent years, four fundamental innovations of the university’s scientists have been recognised as scientific discoveries.